 Most buyers attach great importance to an apartment area/price ratio.
 Therefore, before signing the deed of sale, take time to carefully measure the area of your unit.
 Discrepancies between what is shown on the plan provided at the signing of the preliminary contract, versus the actual area shown on the cadastral plan or the certificate of location are frequent.
 This difference can be explained by many factors listed in the factsheet entitled The Area of the Private Portion.

 The law provides that a syndicate must keep a register at the disposal of the co-owners.
-The majority of declarations of co-ownership detail the items it contains.
+Article 342 of the Civil Code of Quebec specifies that the board of directors keeps the list of members and the books and registers necessary for the proper functioning of the legal person.
 This register is the memory of the syndicate, and consequently, its archives.
 In is thus invaluable.
-Much more than a witness to the sound management of an immovable, it is its prime instrument.
+Much more than a mere witness of the sound management of an immovable, it is its prime instrument.
 Therefore, preservation and access are the hallmarks of this register.

 Parking spaces qualified as private portions are commonplace in divided co-ownership.
 This special legal status is attributed to them by the declaration of co-ownership, which designates them as fractions in the section devoted to the description of the fractions.
 Like an apartment held in co-ownership, all these spaces have a unique lot number, along with a relative value, and a share.
 Their owners may, at a general meeting of co-owners, prevail themselves of the votes attached thereto.
 These votes are added, as the case may be, to those they have for their apartment

 Section 1719 of the Civil code of Québec states that the seller must provide the buyer with a copy of the deed of purchase, as well as with a copy of the owner history and of the certificate of location he has on hand.
 Prepared by a land surveyor, the certificate of location is part of the property titles the seller must supply.